Skip to main content

 • Evidence of pneumonia or active, symptomatic COVID-19

-• MV or ECMO at baseline
+• Receiving MV or ECMO at baseline

 Key Exclusion Criteria

-• Receipt of immunosuppressants (including high-dose steroids)
+• Receiving immunosuppressants (including high-dose corticosteroids)

-• Prior receipt of CCP or IVIG
+• Previously received CCP or IVIG

 • ANC <1,000 cells/µL